hornkim/public-presentations/README.md

 Chris Richardson  Oct 2016

-Below is a series of Presentations on a Microservices Architecture Blueprint, all based on a Working Industrial Strength Real Applications. the soruce code for these is availble from me.
-It is aimed at integrating a complex set of services that make up an application, and not individual 'micro services'.
+Below is a series of Presentations on a Microservices Architecture Blueprint, all based on a Working Industrial Strength Real Applications. the source code for these is available from me, on request ( to be put in GIT) It is aimed at integrating a complex set of services that make up an application, and not individual 'micro services'.
 The Blueprint is based on Spring Boot and Spring Cloud, Netflix Stack, Kafka, etc etc..
 Sharing Data is an issue with microservies, the patterns and antipatterns are discussed, and how Data Mesh can help.